- Bavarian Graduate Program in Economics (BGPE)

 The cooperation between the Faculty of Law and Faculty of Arts and Humanities is to be continued, especially including media and cultural studies, which will prove to be fruitful in assessing a changing scope of investigation as the conditionality of privacy is modified through digitalization.
 Because legal safeguards are drawn into question due to decreasing normative capabilities of regulation, the involved scholars will ensure a necessary change of perspective and rewarding findings through the analysis of cultural, medial and philosophical change processes in the context of digitalization and therefore illuminate the reasons for a necessary legal reconditioning.
 Privacy Research in Passau has already connected itself with -- and established itself within -- the international scientific landscape.

 Furthermore, the current scientific plan of action will fit seamlessly in the research environment of the university and its academic networks.
-This is not only true for the Netzwerk Internet und Digitalisierung Ostbayern INDIGO, but also for the planned participation of the University of Passau at the Zentrum Digitalisierung Bayern.
+This is not only true for the East-Bavarian Internet and Digitalisation Network (INDIGO), but also for the planned participation of the University of Passau in the Zentrum Digitalisierung Bayern (ZD.B).